 Make an effort to learn about a faculty member's research.
 When you contact a faculty member to inquire about whether there is an opening in his/her lab, try to convey the level of your interest in a particular area.

 If you plan to earn course credit for research, follow the procedures for enrollment in independent study courses listed below.

-Click here for an interesting undergraduate student perspective published in Nature to finding research opportunities.
+An interesting undergraduate student perspective was published in Nature on finding research opportunities.
 Although this is only one person's perspective, this and the information below will help you start thinking about how you can approach finding research opportunities.